C23 tragedy

-The C23 tragedy refers to an incident where the Swift-class patrol boat C23 of the Maritime Squadron of the Armed Forces of Malta (AFM) was severely damaged in an explosion while dumping illegal fireworks off Qala in Gozo, Malta, on 7 September 1984.
+The C23 tragedy occurred on 7 September 1984, when the Swift-class patrol boat C23 of the Maritime Squadron of the Armed Forces of Malta (AFM) was severely damaged by an explosion while dumping illegal fireworks off Qala in Gozo, Malta.
 Seven people – five soldiers and two policemen – were killed, and the only survivor of the incident was severely injured.

 The patrol boat C23 was repaired and it returned to service, later being renamed P23.
 It was decommissioned in 2010 and it now remains at the AFM base at Hay Wharf as a memorial to those killed in the explosion.

 Background

 The patrol boat C23 was originally built as PCF 813, a Mark II Patrol Craft Fast for the United States Navy.
 It was one of two Swift boats which were donated to Malta, the other being PCF 816.
 Both boats arrived in Malta's Grand Harbour on 6 February 1971 on board the USS Wood County, and were designated as C-6823 and C-6824 respectively.
 The official handover ceremony took place on 5 April 1971, and they were designated C23 and C24.

 They were the first vessels to be operated by the Maritime Troop of the Malta Land Force upon its establishment in November 1970.

 The Maritime Troop was renamed a number of times, acquiring its present name Maritime Squadron of the Armed Forces of Malta in 1980.